janvmusic/Learning/practical-ood/chapter2.md

 #### 2.2.4 Determining when to make design decisions
 - Ask yourself: _"Whats the future cost of not doing today?"_
 - When the future cost of doing nothing is the same as the current cost, postpone the decision.
-- Remember: _The patterns that you stablish today will be replicated forever_
+- Remember: _The patterns that you establish today will be replicated forever_
 - A good designer **understands this tension** (now or later) by making informed tradeoff between the needs of the present and the possibilities of the future

 ### 2.3 Writing code that embraces change